stallman-j/ekonomR/vignettes/raster-extraction-workflow.md

 #> The path where you can find your downloaded data, E:/data/01_raw/CHIRPS/2020, already exists.
 ```

-Now, we bring in our raster.
-There's something funky with the projection, so we'll just redo the projection to double-check this.
+Now, bring in our raster.
+There's something funky with the projection, so we'll just redo the projection.

 ``` r
   terra_raster <- terra::rast(file.path(data_path,"03_clean","CHIRPS",output_ea_filename)) %>%
                   terra::project(y = equal_area_crs)

 ```

 Let's take a look at the first day.
-It's easiest to just use the `terra::plot()` feature with rasters if you just want a quick look:
+It's easiest to just use the `terra::plot()` feature with rasters if you just want a quick look.
+In your console, this would be the following:

 ``` r
 terra::plot(terra_raster[[1]])
 ```

-But if you'd rather include the sf feature on later, it makes sense to leran the `ggplot2` way.
+If you'd rather include the sf feature on later, it makes sense to leran the `ggplot2` way.
 In that case, you have to make the raster into a dataframe, and tell it to plot the x and y coordinates, and then fill with the column name.
-I'll also use my `theme_minimal_map()` function to make it look nicer.
+I'll also use `ekonomR`'s `theme_minimal_map()` function to make it look nicer.

-It won't work unless you use the backticks with the `fill` argument and input the name of the raster layer.
+This won't work unless you use the backticks with the `fill` argument and input the name of the raster layer.
+Common cause of errors.

 ``` r